JArtschwager/Psychic-Game/README.md

 * Using Math.floor(Math.random() for randomized numbers for the games main functionality.

-* Recording the users guess using onkeyup with toLowerCase for error handling.
+* Recording the user's guess using onkeyup with toLowerCase for error handling.

-* incrementing wins, losses, guesses left and pushing the guesses into an array.
+* Incrementing wins, losses, guesses left and pushing the guesses into an array.

 ___